Related Content

 Many French stations are National Symbols of France Many French stations are National Symbols of France

-These are the seventeen things that are particularly useful to know about French rail travel:
+These are the eighteen things that are particularly useful to know about French rail travel:

 1. The French national rail operator is SNCF and it manages virtually all train services in France.